 Do you need funding for your business – which is ‘not for profit’?
 You will need to Register a Non Profit Organisation (NPO) at the Department of Social Development (DSD).
-This will allow you to apply for funding directly at the DSD, as well as many other Government and Private Institutions with your NPO Number.
-We can Register your NPO for Only R2230.
+This will allow you to apply for funding directly at the DSD, as well as many other Government and Private Institutions using your NPO Number.
+We can Register your NPO for only R2650.

-To register a NPO to get an NPO number, you need to back your entity with a formal document called an NPC.
-We will register your NPC and NPO in a ‘Combo Deal @ R2230’.
+To register an NPO (and get an NPO number), you need to back your entity with a formal document called an NPC.
+We will register your NPC and NPO in a ‘Combo Deal @ only R2650’.

 Our Internal Attorney.

-Our internal attorney, Tsitsi Kinnear, has over 6 years’ experience with NPC and NPO Registration.
+Our internal attorney, Tsitsi Kinnear, has over 6 years’ experience with NPC and NPO Registrations.
 She also has a Law Degree from the University of South Africa.

 Process of NPO Registration and getting an NPO Number